Canadiens' would-be winner disallowed, Senators take advantage with SO victory | CBC Sports

 Derek Stepan delivered a low saucer pass to Batherson, who extended his goal streak to three games by beating Price with a high backhand.

-Ottawa was rewarded for its steady power-play pressure at 9:57.
-Tkachuk flipped the puck under Price's arm on a shot the veteran goalie would no doubt like to have back.
+Ottawa was rewarded for its steady power-play pressure at 9:57 when Tkachuk flipped the puck under Price's arm.

+"He's so tough and just wants to make a difference in the biggest moments," Norris said of his teammate.
+"I'm really happy for him."

 With Tkachuk and Montreal's Ben Chiarot off for fighting, the Canadiens caught a break to halve the lead at 16:03.
 Weber fired the puck toward the net from the boards and it deflected off Nikita Zaitsev's skate and past Murray.